kubernetes/community/communication/contributor-comms/blogging-resources/sig-spotlights.md

 # SIG Spotlights

-These are all the spot lights that are published to date:
+These are all the spotlights that are published to date; while they are mostly about SIGs, the concept itself also includes other groups and events, like Working Groups, Clubs, or Summit organization.

 | SIG | Label | Link | Author | Publish Date |
 |-----|-------|------|--------|--------------|